-Programme/Function Revenue Programme Objective Statement (SMART) To enhance revenue collection from 82% to 95% by 2021 Programme Objective Outcome To reduce Grant dependency and maintain a positive cash-flow Short-Term Strategies (1-2 Yrs.)
-Review and Implement Revenue Enhancement Strategy Implement Revenue Enhancement Strategy Investigate and re-zone contentious properties to apply correct rate and tax tariffs Investigate legality of identified suspect lease agreements with landowners Facilitate the review of rentals to be market related Perform Data Cleansing Enforce collection of old debts through debt collection services (implement clause d (ii)) Consider incentivising defaulting consumers
+Programme/Function Revenue Programme Objective Statement (SMART) To enhance revenue collection from 82% to 95% by June 2022 Programme Objective Outcome To reduce Grant dependency and maintain a positive cash-flow Short-Term Strategies (1-2 Yrs.)
+Review and Implement Revenue Enhancement Strategy Facilitate the review of rentals to be market related Continuous Data cleansing and write off of debtors older than three years which council will not be able to collect.
+Enforce collection of old debts through debt collection services Produce supplementary valuations with the aim of optimizing revenue from property Enforcement of the by-laws through assigning law enforcement municipal team (bi-annually) team (bi-amuany) Perform Vat Review as a source of revenue contribution through the appointed service provider appointed service provider